Wake-up-Freeman/OLD-ODISEO/docs/develop/dapp/quick-start/using-terrain-testnet.md

    :::{admonition} Optional
    :class: note
-   If you have a frontend, update your client-side `refs.terrain.json` to reflect the latest codeId and deployed contract address.
+   If you have a frontend, update your client-side `refs.daodiseoin.json` to reflect the latest codeId and deployed contract address.
    :::

 ## 5. Interact with the deployed contract

-The Terrain template comes with several predefined helpers in `lib/index.js`.
+The Daodiseoin template comes with several predefined helpers in `lib/index.js`.
 Use them to start interacting with your smart contract:

-1. Run `terrain console --network testnet`.
+1. Run `daodiseoin console --network testnet`.

 2. With the console open, increment the counter by running the following: